 On arrival at Dublin Airport, reclaim your baggage and enter the Arrivals Hall.
 Here, you will meet your tour guide (who is also your driver).
 There will be three group transfers this morning between 0700 am and 1200 noon.
-Board your luxury air-conditioned coach and make the short transfer to Clayton Hotel Burlington Road in the heart of Dublin City.
+To ensure a smooth start to your tour, it is advisable to aim for an arrival time in Dublin Airport before 11:00 am, as clearing immigration and reclaiming baggage typically takes around 1 hour.

 At 1400 you will depart on a Panoramic Tour of Dublin City, visiting EPIC: The Irish Emigration Museum.
 Voted, recently, as "Europe's Leading Tourist Attraction", this museum tour tells the story behind the millions of people who fled, or were forced from, Ireland over the past three centuries.
 Located in Dublin's Docklands.